• Home

 • Corn chowder

-Take a moment to review the goals you the month and map out the self-care strategies that support your greatest needs.
-Mapping out your self-care activities right now can prevent self-care from falling to the bottom of your to-do list.
+Take a moment to review your goals and map out some self-care strategies that support your greatest needs.
+Mapping out your self-care activities right now can prevent self-care from falling to the bottom of your holiday to-do list.

 Create Your November Self-Care List